Managing Queued Calls

-- The icon will be a Red Arrow when the Agent has Call Forwarding Always enabled.
+- The icon is a Red Arrow when the Agent has Call Forwarding Always enabled.

-- The icon will be Green when the Agent is in the Available state and not on an active call.
+- The icon is Green when the Agent is in the Available state and not on an active call.

-- The icon will be Yellow when the Agent is in the Wrap-Up State and not on an active call.
+- The icon is Yellow when the Agent is in the Wrap-Up State and not on an active call.
 The Agent has a call ringing in on their line and is in the Available state.

-- The icon will be Gray when they have not been selected as a monitored agent.
+- The icon is Gray when they have not been selected as a monitored agent.